 - Capitol complex brings visitors, tourists, and workers to city - Water features add beauty and opportunities for water -related recreation activities - The riverfront and Haddad Park - Topography provides vistas, recreational opportunities and close proximity to nearby rural/natural areas - Distinct neighborhoods offer a variety of housing options for all ages and family types - Most services and destinations are within a 10 minute drive, it is very easy to get around the city by car - Strong higher education presence as home to the University of Charleston, West Virginia State University, West Virginia University at CAMC, Bridgemont Technical School, West Virginia Junior College, and Garnet Career Center.
-Marshall University is also located in close proximity to Charleston. - CAMC is a regional health center - The Civic Center attracts regional events - The Town Center Mall is a rare example of a downtown mall that is thriving - Capitol Street and the core downtown area generate big-city excitement in what otherwise is a "small town"
+Marshall University is also located in close proximity to Charleston. - CAMC is a regional health center - The Charleston Coliseum and Convention Center attracts regional events - Capitol Street and the core downtown area generate big-city excitement in what otherwise is a "small town"